org-formation/org-formation-cli/README.md

 </summary>
 &nbsp;

-`Org-formation` needs high priviledge access to your master account.
+`Org-formation` needs high privilege access to your master account.
 If you run `org-formation` manually it is wise to set up MFA.

 I assume you have credentials set up in `~/.aws/credentials` and this looks like (might well be called `default`):
 ``` ini